wp-plugins/bulletproof-security/readme.txt

 4. BulletProof Security - Edit/Upload/Download page

 == Changelog ==

+= .48.3 =
+* jQuery Code changes for the new jQuery version in WordPress 3.6
+* Enjoy!

 = .48.2 =
 * Bug fix: Turn On/Off Error logging pattern match correction to include all possible scenarios